MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-troubleshoot-overview.md

 ### Failed to get nodeagent certificate: Not Found

 Check the network adapter configuration.
-During deployment, AKS Edge Essentials needs an adapter that's enabled and set the IP address, subnet, and default gateway.
+During deployment, AKS Edge Essentials needs an adapter that's enabled and has the correct IP address, subnet, and default gateway.
 These values are automatically populated in a DHCP environment.
 If you're setting manually, ensure all three are set.
 In many cases the default gateway isn't set, which results in this error.

 ## Next steps